-The increase in operating expenses for U.S. Corrections & Detention reflects the following: (i) the activation and intake of inmates at Adelanto East, Riverbend and Karnes which contributed an aggregate increase to operating expenses of \$22.5 million, including \$3.6 million in nonrecurring start-up costs; and (ii) increases of \$7.4 million at certain of our facilities primarily related to population increases, higher levels of required staffing and additional medical costs.
-These increases were partially offset by aggregate decreases in operating expenses of \$13.9 million due to contract terminations.
+The increase in operating expenses for U.S. Corrections & Detention reflects the following: (i) the activation and intake of inmates at Adelanto East, Riverbend and Karnes which contributed an aggregate increase to operating expenses of \$34.8 million, and (ii) increases of \$21.2 million at certain of our facilities primarily related to net population increases, higher levels of required staffing and additional medical costs.
+These increases were partially offset by aggregate decreases in operating expenses of \$27.1 million due to contract terminations.
+In addition, operating expenses decreased by \$9.1 million in Nine Months 2012 due to net operating tax refunds received, not related to income taxes, for certain previously disputed tax claims in various jurisdictions.

-Operating expenses for GEO Care increased \$5.4 million during First Half 2012 from First Half 2011 primarily due to BI which was operating for two full quarters during First Half 2012 compared to a partial two quarters during First Half 2011 as BI was acquired in February 2011.
-We also experienced an increase in operating expenses during First Half 2012 for the operation of Montgomery County which opened in March 2011.
+Operating expenses for GEO Care increased \$4.4 million during Nine Months 2012 from Nine Months 2011 primarily due to BI which was operating for three full quarters during Nine Months 2012 compared to a partial three quarters during Nine Months 2011 as BI was acquired in February 2011.
+We also experienced an increase in operating expenses during Nine Months 2012 for the operation of Montgomery County which opened in March 2011.
 These increases were partially offset by a decrease in operating expenses for terminated contracts.
-During First Half 2012, we experienced a decrease in operating expenses as a percentage of revenue due to improved margins resulting from our acquisition of BI and also due to nonrecurring start up costs incurred in First Half 2011 for the opening of Montgomery County.
+During Nine Months 2012, we experienced a decrease in operating expenses as a percentage of revenue due to improved margins resulting from our acquisition of BI and also due to nonrecurring start-up costs incurred in Nine Months 2011 for the opening of Montgomery County.

-Operating expenses for our International Services segment during the First Half of 2012 increased \$3.6 million over the prior year due to: (i) the impacts of foreign currency exchange rates of \$(2.1) million; and (ii) an increase in operating expenses at our Australian and South African subsidiaries of \$2.8 million related to increases in population and additional services provided at certain of those facilities.
-We also experienced a net increase of \$2.9 million in operating expenses in the United Kingdom primarily due to the opening of Dungavel on September 25, 2011, partially offset by the termination of our contract for the management of Campsfield House effective in May 2011.
+Operating expenses for our International Services segment during the Nine Months 2012 increased \$9.1 million over the prior year due to: (i) an increase in operating expenses at our Australian subsidiary of \$6.5 million related to increases in population and additional services provided at certain of those facilities; and (ii) a net increase of \$7.6 million in operating expenses in the United Kingdom primarily due to the opening of Dungavel on September 25, 2011, partially offset by the termination of our contract for the management of Campsfield House effective in May 2011.
+These net increases were partially offset by a decrease in operating expenses at our United Kingdom subsidiary of \$1.6 million which is primarily related to non-recurring international bid costs incurred during Nine Months 2011, as well as a decrease of \$3.4 million as a result of foreign exchange rate fluctuations.